Continuous dynamical decoupling of spin chains: Inducing two-qubit interactions to generate perfect entanglement: Formalism

 In addition to decoupling the spin chain from its environment, our staggered control field configuration can also suppress the spin-spin interactions in the chain.
 To show this, we must find the effective Hamiltonian of the spin chain when control fields are applied.
 It is known that if the control fields are strong enough and oscillate fast enough (that is, faster than the typical timescale of the evolution due to the spin chain Hamiltonian itself), the effective Hamiltonian can be written as~\cite{c32,c33}

 where $H_0$ is the original spin chain Hamiltonian given in Eq.~\eqref{eq:H0}.
-The effective Hamiltonian simplifies to
+For our case, the effective Hamiltonian simplifies to

-Here $p = j\mod 2$ and $p' = (j+1)\mod 2$.
-Notice that because one of the $j$ and $j+1$ sites is odd while the other is even, one of $p$ and $p'$ must be equal to one while the other must be zero.
+Note that $p' = (j+1)\, \text{mod} \, 2$.
+Because one of the $j$ and $j+1$ sites is odd while the other is even, one of $p$ and $p'$ must be equal to one while the other must be zero.
 To simplify Eq.~\eqref{eq:Heff} further, we define the operators

 These allow us to write the effective Hamiltonian succinctly as